How to Choose the Right Unified API for HRIS and Benefits Integration (2026)

 • Incremental Syncs & Webhooks: Automatic syncs keep data current, with built-in webhooks for life events including new hires, terminations, and dependent changes

-• Magic Link Authentication: Enables seamless employer connections without requiring manual credential setup
+• Magic Link Authentication: Enables employer connections without requiring manual credential setup

 • Deduction Intelligence: Maps pre-tax and post-tax deductions across payroll cycles without manual configuration